A note on VNP-completeness and border complexity: Introduction

-We take the methods for proving Theorem~\ref{thm:density} as a basis for studying VNP-completeness under different reduction notions, in particular we study border-$\pp$-projections, which were recently introduced in \cite{DBLP:journals/jacm/BringmannIZ18} with a focus on the border-$\pp$-projections of the iterated $2 \times 2$ matrix multiplication polynomial.
+We take the methods for proving Theorem~\ref{thm:density} as a basis for studying VNP-completeness under different reduction notions.
+In particular we study border-$\pp$-projections, which were recently introduced in \cite{DBLP:journals/jacm/BringmannIZ18} with a focus on the border-$\pp$-projections of the iterated $2 \times 2$ matrix multiplication polynomial.
 We get several separations of the power of different reduction notions in Theorem~\ref{thm:reductions}.
 Our paper gives the first analysis of border reduction notions and their relative complexity in comparison to non-border reduction notions.
-Moreover, our paper is the first to study border oracle complexity.
+Moreover, our paper is the first to study border complexity analogues of the so-called oracle reductions (or \cc-reductions) that were introduced in \cite{burgisser1999structure}.